Financial Sector Sustainability Initiatives

-The issue of green Pfandbriefe and the associated financing of green, energy-efficient real estate is one of the ways in which banks can make their contribution to a sustainable society.
+The issuing of green Pfandbriefe and associated financing of green, energy-efficient real estate is one of the ways banks can make their contribution to a sustainable society.

-In addition, today more than ever, environmental, social and governance (ESG) aspects are taken into account at all levels of a bank.
+Moreover, now more than ever, environmental, social responsibility and governance (ESG) issues are taken into account at all levels of a bank.

-The German Pfandbrief banks are active in various initiatives and also commit themselves to sustainable, responsible action through membership in renowned associations.
+German Pfandbrief banks are involved in various initiatives and are also committed to sustainable, responsible business practice through membership in prestigious associations and initiatives.

-The Climate Bonds Initiative is an investor-focused non-profit initiative that promotes investment in a low-carbon economy.
-It promotes market information and promotion, provides policy models and government advice, market data and analysis, and manages an international standard and certification system for best practices in green bond issuance.
+The Climate Bonds Initiative is a non-profit initiative geared towards investors to promote investment in the low-carbon economy.
+It is committed to informing and promoting the market, provides policy models and government advice, market data and analyses, and manages an international standard and certification system for best practice in green bond issuance.

-The German Sustainability Code is a cross-sector transparency standard for the reporting of corporate sustainability performance and was developed by the German Council for Sustainable Development in 2011.
+The German Sustainability Code is a cross-sector transparency standard for the reporting on corporate sustainability performance and was developed in 2011 by the Council for Sustainable Development.

-EEMI, comprising 47 leading financial institutions, 17 national, European and international authorities and stakeholders from relevant markets, is a market-oriented initiative aimed at creating an integrated “ecosystem" of energy-efficient mortgages with significant transformation potential.
+The EEMI is supported by over 90 financial service providers, national, European and international agencies and representatives of relevant markets and is a market-oriented initiative with the objective of creating an integrated “ecosystem” for energy-efficient mortgages with significant transformation potential.

-The Green Bond Principles (GBP) promote integrity in the Green Bond market through guidelines on transparency, disclosure and reporting.
-With their focus on Use of Proceeds, the GBP support issuers who wish to make their business activities more environmentally sustainable.
+The Green Bond Principles (GBP) of the International Capital Market Association (ICMA) promote integrity in the green bond market through guidelines on transparency, disclosure and reporting.
+With their emphasis on use of proceeds, the GBP support issuers who want to organise their business activities in a more environmentally sustainable way.

-The Principles for Responsible Banking were developed by the Financial Initiative of the United Nations Development Programme (UNEP FI) in collaboration with 30 banks and are intended to serve as a framework for achieving the Sustainable Development Goals and the goals of the Paris Climate Change Accord.
-They were presented at the UN General Assembly in New York on 22 September 2019.
+The Principles for Responsible Banking were developed by the United Nations Environment Programme Finance Initiative (UNEP FI) in co-operation with 30 banks and are intended to act as a framework to achieve the Sustainable Development Goals and the objectives of the Paris Climate Agreement.
+They were presented on 22 September 2019 during the UN General Assembly in New York.

-The Principles for Responsible Investment (UN PRI) were created by an international investor network that has drawn up six Principles for Responsible Investment and examines the effects of sustainability.
-The aim is to understand the impact of sustainability on investors and to help signatories incorporate the issues into their investment decision-making processes.
+The Principles for Responsible Investment (UN PRI) arose out of an international investor network that had drawn up six principles for responsible investment and examined the impact of sustainability.
+The objective is to understand the impact of sustainability for investors and help the signatories to incorporate these issues into investment decision-making processes.

-UNEP FI is a global partnership between the United Nations Environment Programme and the private financial sector.
-The aim of UNEP FI is to promote the integration of environmental aspects into the services of the financial sector and at the same time include them in accounting, reporting and reporting.
+The UNEP FI is a global partnership between the United Nations Environment Programme and the private financial sector.
+The objective of the UNEP FI is to promote the integration of environmental issues into financial sector services and simultaneously incorporate them into accounting, disclosure and reporting.

-The UN Global Compact of the United Nations is a voluntary pact between companies and the UN to make globalization more social and ecological.
-Participants are obliged to stand up for human rights, fair working conditions, environmental protection and the fight against corruption.
+The United Nations UN Global Compact is an agreement between companies and the UNO to make globalisation more socially and environmentally minded.
+Participants are committed to standing up for human rights, fair working conditions and environmental protection and to fighting corruption.